 What should I do if I am interested in storing my baby’s cord blood?

 At this time Newton-Wellesley Hospital does not collect cord blood for public donation.
-However, there are a number of private cord blood banking facilities available, which are listed below.
 We recommend discussing your interest with your physician, midwife, primary care physician, or pediatrician.